 - You may add a slow-release fertilizer to the planting hole at this point.

-- Hold the plant upside down on the palm of your hand.
-Squeeze the bottom of the pot gently to release the root ball.
+- Hold the plant upside down in the palm of your hand and squeeze the bottom of the pot gently to release the root ball.

 - Flip back the plant and place the root ball in the hole at the soil level.